MPF Conservation assessed the Jantzen Beach Carousel in 2018, and subsequently treated three horses and several decorative objects from the carousel.

 - It was imperative we reach wood free of advancing rot.

-- Obtaining strong structural viability for the leg joint in order to withstand lateral, downward force (whether from moving Tibetan for maintenance or someone sitting or climbing on his leg), made it important that a long-lasting and reliable connection be made.
+- A long-lasting and reliable connection must be made; our goal was to obtain strong structural viability for the leg joint in order to withstand lateral, downward force (whether from moving Tibetan for maintenance or someone sitting or climbing on his leg).

 - To that end, a mortise and tenon joint was chosen.
 The mortise could extend deeply into Tibetan’s shoulder planking, then pin into his torso superstructure.
 This way we could gain maximum strength from the girth of his core.